mialkin/docs/linux/bash.md

 Command | Meaning
 -|-
-uptime | How long the system is running. <br/>This command returns set of values that involve, the current time, and the amount of time system is in running state, number of users currently logged into, and the load time for the past 1, 5 and 15 minutes respectively sudo&nbsp;systemctl&nbsp;reboot | Shut down and reboot the system
+uptime | How long the system is running. <br/>This command returns set of values that involve, the current time, and the amount of time system is in running state, number of users currently logged into, and the load time for the past 1, 5 and 15 minutes respectively sudo&nbsp;systemctl&nbsp;reboot | Reboot the system

 ## Network

 Command | Meaning
 -|-
-curl ident.me | Public IP addresses of your machine
+curl ident.me | Public IP addresses of machine

 ## Storage